MicrosoftDocs/PowerShell-Docs/gallery/psget/script/PreReleaseScript.md

 Sort order changes when using a prerelease version, which is important when publishing to the PowerShell Gallery, and when installing scripts using PowerShellGet commands.
 If two scripts versions with the version number exist, the sort order is based on the string portion following the hyphen.
 So, version 2.5.0-alpha is less than 2.5.0-beta, which is less than 2.5.0-gamma.
-If two scripts have the same version number, and only one has a PrereleaseString, the module __without__ the prerelease suffix is assumed to be the production-ready version and will be sorted as a greater version than the prerelease version.
+If two scripts have the same version number, and only one has a PrereleaseString, the script __without__ the prerelease suffix is assumed to be the production-ready version and will be sorted as a greater version than the prerelease version.
 As an example, when comparing releases 2.5.0 and 2.5.0-beta, the 2.5.0 version will be considered the greater of the two.

 When publishing to the PowerShell Gallery, by default the version of the script being published must have a greater version than any previously-published version that is in the PowerShell Gallery.